vathpela/shim-review/README.md

 - edit the template below
 - add the shim.efi to be signed
 - add build logs
+- add any additional binaries/certificates/hashes that may be needed
 - commit all of that
 - tag it with a tag of the form "myorg-shim-arch-YYYYMMDD"
-- push that to github
+- push that to keybase
-- file an issue at https://github.com/rhboot/shim-review/issues with a link to your branch
+- use channel names under your vendor/company to discuss the review process and to get an approval
+- approval is ready when you have Approved-by: Peter Jones <pjones@redhat.com> or TODO: add list of confirmed approvers

 Note that we really only have experience with using grub2 on Linux, so asking us to endorse anything else for signing is going to require some convincing on